-Anyway, I liked this assignment mostly because I always adore shots with wider scene, you can see part of the table, a glass, it looks more real and you just want to grab a fork and start eating and I’m always somehow afraid of them, I don’t feel they are real enough.
+Anyway, I liked this assignment mostly because I always adore shots with a wider scene, you can see part of the table, a glass, it looks more real and you just want to grab a fork and start eating and I’m always somehow afraid of them, I don’t feel they are real enough.

 I want to wish you happy New Year.
 I hope it will good year for all of us.
-For me, once again there are some changes coming, hopefully they will be good.
+For me, once again there are some changes coming, hopefully, they will be good.

-Recipe comes originally from Donna Hay magazine and was presented by Simone here.
+The recipe comes originally from Donna Hay magazine and was presented by Simone here.